Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Namche Bazaar

 Today is a rest day for us.
 Since we will be ascending to higher altitude regions from here onwards, it is important to acclimatize.
-Acclimatization allows our bodies to adapt to growing elevation and changing surroundings.
-However, it is crucial to keep moving and stay active.
+Acclimatization allows our bodies to adapt to the growing elevation and changing surroundings.
+However, it is crucial to stay active and keep moving, so instead of just being idle, we’ll go for a day hike to Everest View Hotel, Khumjung, and Kunde village.

-Thus, we will take short excursions around Namche Bazaar.
-You can stroll around the town and its narrow alleys.
-Similarly, you can take a short hike to Sagarmatha National Park Center and Khumjung (3790 m).
-At Khumjung village, you can visit the Hillary School and the famous Khumjung Monastery, which houses a mysterious yeti scalp.
-You can also hike to Khunde, Syangboche Airport (3780 m), and Everest View Hotel.
+Similarly, we can take a short hike to Sagarmatha National Park Center and Khumjung (3790 m).
+At Khumjung village, we can visit the Hillary School and the famous Khumjung Monastery, which houses a mysterious yeti scalp.
+We can also hike to Khunde, Syangboche Airport (3780 m), and the Everest View Hotel.
+Additionally, we can stroll around the town and its narrow alleys.
 After a whole day’s excursion, we will return to Namche.

 Accommodations: